 📌 Certification vs. Cost: Is It Worth It?

-- Your vehicle retains more of its resale value (important for diminished value claims)
+- Your vehicle retains more of its resale value

 - You protect your warranty and factory service plan